 Meradia was retained by a leading global asset servicing company to solve scalability problems arising from the rapid growth of their data warehouse.
 Expansion of the firm’s data warehouse to meet the influx of new clients and service offerings was complex with the extension of historical data and addition of new functionality.
-Complicating the expansion were substantial numbers of errors occurring in parallel testing phases which prevented the migration of enhancements to production.
-Each new client had different needs and requirements.
+Complicating the expansion was a substantial number of errors occurring in parallel testing phases which prevented the migration of enhancements to production.
 Staff from various teams across the globe serviced the new clients while also working to enhance functional offerings to meet specific needs of each.
 One client might use attribution and contribution modules; another might use only fee billing components.
 Meradia was tasked with investigating and addressing root cause issues and creating a repeatable process to support continued client transitions.

 Through a series of intake sessions with various functional stakeholders, Meradia quickly determined errors appeared throughout the transaction lifecycle from trade capture to client reporting.
 Errors were sent daily to teams responsible for trade capture, security reference, performance, accounting, client service and GIPS composite functions, including reconciliation.
 Each team had its own set of procedures for error resolution, resulting in discrepancies across the organization.
 Procedures included workflows, problem description, resolution process and escalation protocol.
 Meradia identified, documented and implemented changes to resolve the issues regarding errors, procedures and resolution.